What is Acquisition Premium?

 Method 2 – Using Enterprise Value

-For example, if the Enterprise value of company B is $12.5 million.
-If company A is offering a 15% takeover premium.
-Then we get 12.5*1.15= 14.375 million.
-That means acquisition premium of (14.375 cr- 12.5 cr) = $1.875 million
+For example, if the enterprise value of B Co. is $12.5 million.
+Suppose A Co. is offering a 15% premium.
+Then, we get 12.5*1.15= 14.375 million.
+That means the premium will be $1.875 million.

 Factors Affecting the Value of Takeover Premium

 They found the takeover premium higher during the investor’s pessimistic market undervaluation.
 They found it lower during market overvaluation, a period of investor optimism.
 The other factors that affect acquisition premium include: –

 What is the Correct Price to be Paid as Acquisition Premium?